maxxiimo/the-front-end-manifesto/README.md

 -----------------

 - [Front End Coder's Manifesto][The Manifesto]
-- [Getting Started][]
+- [Foundation Markup][]
   -  Groundwork
     - .gemfile
     - .gitignore
-  -  Foundation Markup: The Application Layout
+  -  The Application Layout
+    - A Framework within a Framework
     - Where Does It Live?
     - The Code
-    - HTML5 Boilerplate
     - Where Do Things Go?
+    - What to Put in <head>
+    - Partials
+    - The Title
+    - JavaScript
     - What Did We Just Do?
-  -  Styles
-    - Using Compass
-    - The Styles
-    - What Did We Just Do?
-- [Organization][]
-  - HTML Organization
+  - Moving Forward
     - Naming Conventions
-    - Where to Put Things
+    - Using Partials
     - IE 6
     - %head and Boilerplate
     - The Title
     - JavaScript
+- [Styles][]

+  -  Styles
+    - Using Compass
+    - The Styles
+    - What Did We Just Do?

   - CSS Organization
     - Rails Manifest vs. Sass Partials
     - Use Labeling System